What is early-onset Alzheimer's disease?

 - Talk openly with your spouse/partner about issues that are important to you, such as finances, household and child-rearing responsibilities, and sexual intimacy.
 Look toward future care-giving needs, and try to make plans and decisions together, ahead of time.
 Encourage your spouse/partner to join a caregiver's support group.

 - Talk openly with your children about the disease and your symptoms.
 Understand that your disease affects your children as well.
 In addition to being concerned about you, your children may have understandable fears about developing Alzheimer's disease themselves.
 When appropriate, include your children in making decisions that affect the whole family.
 Encourage them to become involved in a support group.
 Consider recording your thoughts, feelings, wisdom and memories, so you may pass them on to your children.

 - Don't tune out your friends.
 Share your experience of living with Alzheimer's disease.
 Stay as active as possible for as long as possible.
 Invite your friends to attend educational programs about Alzheimer's disease.

 - As your disease progresses, you may find job-related tasks more difficult to perform.
 Investigate all possible options, including family and medical leave act (FMLA), an employer-sponsored disability program, early retirement and all other benefits available to you through your employer.
 Speak with your doctor about medical disability or medical retirement options so you do not get laid off for poor work performance.

 Financial and legal matters

 - Plan ahead for financial needs, knowing that eventually you will have to leave your job and will lose income.
-Meet with a financial counselor who can help you investigate insurance, investments and other financial options.
+Meet with a financial counselor who can help you investigate insurance, investments, Social Security Disability insurance and other financial options.